 - 1 bell pepper (colour of your choice)

 - Chopped mushrooms

-- 1 can coconut milk (I used lite)
+- 1 can coconut milk (I used light coconut milk)

-- 1 litre vegetable broth (you could use chicken)
+- 1 litre broth (you could use chicken broth or vegetable broth)

 - Tom Yum hot and sour paste